tongjirc/Intelligent-Vehicle-and-Road/CAV Test and Evaluation/Scaled-vehicle-in-the-loop/README.md

 The following directories include three parts on the scaled vehicle.

 + sketchbook
-sketchbook stores the code on the Arduino Nano.
+<bar>sketchbook stores the code on the Arduino Nano.
 It's programmed by C.

 + Razor_AHRS
-sketchbook stores the code on the Razor IMU.
+<bar>sketchbook stores the code on the Razor IMU.
 It's programmed by C.

 + catkin_ws
-sketchbook stores the code on the onboard computer.
+<bar>sketchbook stores the code on the onboard computer.
 It's programmed by python, C and C++.